-Rationale: The Written Expression director subcommittee has determined that clearly distinguishing the foundational writing courses in the new Core from writing courses in the current Core will help alleviate confusion in degree audits and registration, especially during the years of transition from the current to the new
+Rationale: The Written Expression director subcommittee has determined that changing the course numbers for these courses will necessarily distinguish the foundational writing courses in the new Core from writing courses in the current Core.
+This change will help alleviate confusion in degree audits and registration, especially during the years of transition from the current to the new Core.

-Core.
 The full Core committee agreed with this decision.